In this video we discuss how you can get an E-1 treaty trader visa without trading actual goods.

 - The trade may be of a good, commodity, services, or technology

 If you are the owner of patented technology in your treaty trader country for example you may qualify for the E-1 treaty trader visa.
 To qualify for the E-1 visa, you do not need to have actual goods coming from the treaty country to the U.S., in this case the E-1 treaty trader visa can be obtained by showing that a form of technology along with the rights will be developed in the U.S.

 This was the exact situation of our client, an Israeli national who owned patented technology for physical exercise equipment, designed and licensed in Israel, but produced in China.
 To overcome the fact that the equipment was produced in China using Israeli technology, our office made sure to establish that the rights to build the products in China had to be approved and signed off by the company in Israel which owned the patent.
 In addition, our office strengthened the case by furnishing the agreements between the Israeli company and the manufacturing facility in China, to show that although the product was being manufactured in China, the Chinese facility was in fact controlled by an Israeli designer to ensure quality control and compliance with the Israeli technology owned by our client.
 Finally, we showed that the majority of the funds to finance the operation was coming from Israel, the treaty trader country, and documented how the product would be coming to the United States.

 At the time of our client’s interview in Israel, our client provided a detailed breakdown in his business plan to show that the product was derived from Israel, the treaty trader country, and that he ultimately maintained the rights to the product.
 In addition, our client showed that the U.S. company that would be based in Los Angeles had contracts with the city and the state of California to implement the technology in parks throughout the City using the Israeli innovation.

 Our client was eventually able to apply for a green card as an O-1 exceptional entrepreneur.

-Please contact our office for a free first time consultation.
+Please contact our office for a first time consultation.